chrwoizi/naytrading/NAYtrading.AI/README.md

 </details>

-Go to your NAYtrading (N.A.Y.trading) [account page](http://naytrading.com/manage) and download your processed trade decisions as CSV files using the download buttons in the *Export preprocessed training data for neural networks* section.
+Go to your N.A.Y.trading [account page](http://naytrading.com/manage) and download your processed trade decisions as CSV files using the download buttons in the *Export preprocessed training data for neural networks* section.
 Save the files in the NAYtrading.AI folder (next to the main.py file).

 Run [main_buying_train_norm.bat](main_buying_train_norm.bat) or [main_selling_train_norm.bat](main_selling_train_norm.bat).